Least I Could Do: Animated series

 Blind Ferret Entertainment and Teletoon had a development deal for an animated version of Least I Could Do; however, Blind Ferret opted out of the deal because it believed they would have to surrender too much creative control.
 Following the collapse of that deal, Sohmer entered into negotiations with an American network for a potential development deal.
 In response to the failed Teletoon deal, Sohmer subsequently created a Kickstarter project, asking fans for donations to produce a television pilot consistent with the original vision for an animated series.
 The project garnered over $100,000 in pledges in 2011.

+Rayne Summers Webcomic Scholarship

+In November 2009, Least I Could Do announced a scholarship program for students pursuing degrees in art with a focus on webcomics at The Center for Cartoon Studies in Vermont.
+Although the scholarship was originally announced to begin in the fall 2010 semester and cover full tuition, increasing to five students per year by 2015, no scholarships were ever distributed.